seanwu1105/purdue-cs536-labs/lab1/v2/README.md

 ## Blocking Server Behavior

-Note that the server will be blocked when there is a task has not competed.
+Note that the server will be blocked when there is a task that has not competed.
 You can test this behavior with the `./test/long.py` file simulating a long-running task.

 For example,